 Please join therapist and author Ruth E. Field in learning how to build resilience and find growth in the face of grief.
 Field and her book, The Four Facets of Grief, teach how to find acceptance and even joy following a crisis, whether it’s the loss of a loved one, financial or relationship struggles, and all the myriad ways we are challenged.
 All are welcome to this interactive class, jointly sponsored by Stephen Ministry and Adult Education, on Tuesday, February 26 at 7 p.m. in the Culbertson Room.

 Adult Education with Phil Andrew and Dave Kelly

 Think Again.
 Join us Thursday, November 8 at 7 p.m. in the Sanctuary to learn to respond and stand against violence.
 We will hear from Phil Andrew, Director of Violence Prevention for the Archdiocese of Chicago, and Father Dave Kelly of the Precious Blood Ministry.
 The event is jointly sponsored by Kenilworth Union Church, Saint Francis Xavier Parish and Saint’s Faith, Hope and Charity Parish.

 Event video of “Think You’re Helpless Against Chicago’s Violence?
 Think Again.”

 What Two Decades Walking the Bible Taught Me About Life, Land, Love, and Camels

 Think your teen athlete is safe from opioid abuse?
-Join us on Thursday, October 11 at 7 p.m. where church and community, teen and adult are invited to this expert forum about how sports injury can inadvertently lead to opioid abuse and how this already affects young lives on the North Shore.
+Church and community, teen and adult are gathered to this expert forum about how sports injury can inadvertently lead to opioid abuse and how this already affects young lives on the North Shore.
 The event is brought by the Alison Tobey Smart Memorial Fund.
-Information and a list of panelists can be found here.

 Event video of “The Conversation No One Else Is Having”